freeCodeCamp/freeCodeCamp/README.md

 ### Reporting Security Issues and Responsible Disclosure

-We appreciate responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.
+We appreciate the responsible disclosure of vulnerabilities that might impact the integrity of our platforms and users.

 > #### [Read our security policy and follow these steps to report a vulnerability](https://contribute.freecodecamp.org/#/security).